nt-games-ytb/WiiU-Ram-dump-and-clear/README.md

 # What is this ?
-This is a RTM tool made in Python for dump and clear the ram of your Wii U.
+This is a RTM (Real Time to Modding) tool made in Python for dump and clear the ram of your Wii U.
 This tool was created by [VCoding](https://github.com/vincent-coding) then I (nt games) modify and improve it to simplify its use.

 # How I can use it ?